Tal3ajmi/tal3ajmi/README.md

 - 💞️ I’m looking to collaborate on anything for now to gain experince
 - 📫 How to reach me through DM
 - 😄 Pronouns: -_-
-- ⚡ Fun fact: I don't like tring new things :(
+- ⚡ Fun fact: I don't like trying new things :(

 <!---
 Tal3ajmi/Tal3ajmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.